All Episodes

 He does it all the time.

-Um he said, regardless of what those facts show, and then he went on to make a statement.
+He said, regardless of what those facts show, and then he went on to make a statement.

-So basically what he's saying is I don't care what these investigations shows, and then you know, he sees otherwise.
+So basically what he's saying is, I don't care what these investigations shows, and then, you know, he sees otherwise.

-So, you know, you look at uh the attorney generals that he's named, uh two of them now, Eric Holder and Loretta Lynch, both uh anti-cop um law officers, really, is as attorneys general, and and this president, in my thirty-eight years of law enforcement, he is the the most the the no with no exception, he is the most anti-police president uh that I have ever seen.
+So you look at the attorney generals that he's named, two of them now, Eric Holder and Loretta Lynch, both anti-cop law officers, really, as attorneys general.

 What do you think about Donald Trump?

-He's called uh on the Justice Department to investigate Black Lives Matter, and it seems to be picking up support.
+He's called on the Justice Department to investigate Black Lives Matter, and it seems to be picking up support.

 The Texas Lieutenant Governor Dan Patrick said yesterday that he absolutely supports Trump's plan to ask the U.S. Attorney General to investigate Black Lives Matter and the movement if he's elected president.